+ What we are Dealing With? With the Most Demanding: Everyday Life.

 + How we photograph - scenically!

-Absent in conventional architecture, scenography permeates the field of arts, directly associated with interpretations from music, theater, literature and visual arts.
-The message of a photo is often more important than its technical accuracy.
-If we value the statement over technical accuracy, we avoid corrections such as rectification.
+Scenography permeates the field of arts, directly associated with interpretations from music, theater, literature and visual arts.
+The statement of a photography can be more important than its technical accuracy such as rectangularity.
+If the statement is disturbed by corrections, we refrain from any.

 Courtesy Laurent | Paris